NoahDavey/100-days-of-code/log/r1-log.md

 Today I did some work on my scoreboard app.
 Managed to populate a dropdown with all the users I have stored in my db.
 This is a good step forwards in terms of functionality and tomorrow I look forwards to playing around with then referencing that detail in entries made to the match collection

 ### R1D9
+Today I wasn't really feeling like doing work on my scoreboard app so did an exercism problem.
+Solved for the prime factors of a number which wasn't too hard and a nice problem to look at this eve.
+Tomorrow or soon i kind of want to look at improving my accountability app somehow to allow people to link up repos via the telegram bot?
+Or similar, will think about this more

 ### R1D10
 ### R1D11
 ### R1D12